Riemann hypothesis: Introduction

 which is absolutely and uniformly convergent in any finite region of the complex $s$-plane for which $ \sigma \ge 1 + \epsilon,\epsilon > 0.$ If $\sigma > 1$, then $\zeta$ is represented by the following Euler product formula

-where $p$ runs over all prime numbers. $\zeta(s)$ was first introduced by Euler in 1737 [1], who also obtained formula (2).
+where $p_j$ runs over all prime numbers. $\zeta(s)$ was first introduced by Euler in 1737 [1], who also obtained formula (2).
 Dirichlet and Chebyshev considered this function in their study on the distribution of prime numbers [2].
-However, the most profound properties of $\zeta(z)$ were only discovered later, when it was extended to the complex plane.
-In 1876, Riemann [3] proved that $\zeta(s)$ allows analytical continuation to the entire $z$-plane as follows:

-where $ \Gamma (z) $ is the gamma function and $\zeta(s)$ is a regular function for all values of $s$, except $s=1$, where it has a simple pole with residue $1$; moreover, it satisfies the following functional equation:
+However, the most profound properties of $\zeta(z)$ were only discovered later, when it was extended to the complex plane. $ \zeta(s) $ is a regular function for all values of $ s $, except $ s=1 $, where it has a simple pole with residue $1$; it satisfies the following functional equation: